scaffold-eth/se-2-challenges/README.md

 ## Checkpoint 10: 💪 Flex!

-👩‍❤️‍👨 Send some BAL and share your public url with a friend and ask them to swap their tokens :)
+👩‍❤️‍👨 Send some $BAL and share your public url with a friend and ask them to swap their tokens :)